Getting Started

 A postman collection can be provided upon request with the Bloom Enablement Services endpoints (HTTP and GraphQL), as well as the Plaid Sandbox endpoints references in this guide.

 • Plaid - An aggregator.
 An aggregator handles creating connections to financial institutions and retrieving information about those connections like bank accounts and transactions.
-Currently, plaid is the only natively supported aggregator - contact Bloom support if you would like to use a different aggregator.
+Currently, Plaid is the only natively supported aggregator - contact Bloom support if you would like to use a different aggregator.

 • Connection - a connection is used to pull tradeline data from an aggregator into Bloom Enablement Services.